RachWalm/dog-api/README.md

 REST_FRAMEWORK = {

     'DATETIME_FORMAT': "%A %d %b %Y %H:%M:%S",
-    'DATE_FORMAT' : "%A %d %b %Y",
+    'DATE_FORMAT': "%Y-%m-%d",
 }
 ```
-this give day of the week, day of month number and month three letters and year. with the time in hours:minutes:seconds
+These formats were found to be the optimised ones for all the requirements for the front end.

-Posts and comments are overridden with humanize naturaltime so that it is read against how long it has been since it was posted.
+Posts and comments are overridden with humanize naturaltime so that it is read against how long it has been since it was posted/comment made.

 This required serializer methods :